basro/stylance-rs/README.md

 **Features:**

 -   Import hashed class names from css files into your rust code as string constants.
-Trying to use a class name that doesn't exist in the css file becomes an error in rust.
+    - Trying to use a class name that doesn't exist in the css file becomes an error.
+    - Unused class names become warnings.
 -   Bundle your css module files into a single output css file with all the class names transformed to include a hash (by using stylance cli).
 -   Class name hashes are deterministic and based on the relative path between the css file and your crate's manifest dir (where the Cargo.toml resides)
 -   CSS Bundle generation is independent of the rust build process, allowing for blazingly fast iteration when modifying the contents of a css style rule.